shasankp000/PySQL/README.md

  >After installation of mariadb on termux, just run mariadb and do CREATE USER "username"@"localhost" IDENTIFIED BY "PASSWORD"; (works on mysql as well, all            platforms)

- >Also GRANT ALL PRIVILEGES ON *.* TO 'user1'@localhost IDENTIFIED BY 'password1'; as well (works on mysql as well, all platforms)
+ >Also "GRANT ALL PRIVILEGES ON *.* TO 'user1'@localhost IDENTIFIED BY 'password1';' as well (works on mysql as well, all platforms)